SeinekVoytov/HTTP-Learning-API/README.md

 - /posts	100 posts
 - /comments	500 comments

 ***Note***: resources have relations.
-For example: posts have many comments, albums have many photos, ... see guide for the full list.
+For example: posts have many comments, users have many prescriptions etc.

 ## Usage